-A lost student ID card should be reported immediately to the Dr. Barbara C. Baxter Learning Success Center.
+Students who lose their student ID cards should check in the lost and found located in the Dr. Barbara C. Baxter Learning Success Center.
 A replacement ID may be obtained by paying the required fee.

 Student Non-Academic Grievance Procedure